bitovi/bitops/docs/examples/bitops2-terraform-blog/README.md

 Welcome to Bitops!
 This serves as a starting point for deploying your application to the cloud.

 This repo can be run as is with

+See our blog post [Getting started with BitOps v2.0 - Terraform](https://bitovi.com/blog) on how this is used

 ```
 docker run --rm \
 -e BITOPS_ENVIRONMENT="test" \